How to Hire the Best Front-End Developers (The Ultimate Guide)

-Are you looking to grow your tech team and want to avoid potential hiring mistakes?
-Then, you’re in the right place.
+If you're looking to grow your tech team while avoiding potential hiring missteps, you're in the right place.

 Table of Contents

 - What Does a Front-End Developer Do?

 - How to Source Front-End Developers: Hiring Tips

 - Write a Compelling Job Description (Template)

 - Final Overview

 The best web applications have a design that attracts attention, are easy to navigate and easy to use.
 What the user sees and interacts with is called the User Interface (UI).
 How easy it is to use, and the general experience, is called User Experience (UX).

 Front-end Developers implement the UI & UX — the parts of the app or website the user interacts with.
 While the designer creates the design, the front-end developer brings it to life.